Let’s learn How to use “Yoroshiku Onegaishimasu”(よろしくお願いします)

 • このコップを使ってもよろしいですか? (kono koppu wo tsukattemo yoroshii desu ka?)

-There is a place in Japan where you would be asked questions with this phrase frequently, that is convience store.
-Let me give you a few examples.
+There is one place in Japan where you will often be asked questions using this phrase, and that is the convenience store.
+Let me give you some examples.

 • このままでよろしいですか? (kono mama de yoroshii desu ka ?)

-This is literally translated to “Is it okay as it is?” but actually it is particularly referring to “Are you sure you don’t need a bag?”
+This literally translates to “Is it okay as it is?” but really it means “Are you sure you don’t need a bag?

-“Is it okay for you to pay with a ten thousand yen note?”
+“Is it okay for you to pay with a ten thousand yen bill?”

 “Do you need your receipt?”

-After a long explanation of “yoroshii”, do you understand the usage of the word?
-Then , let’s carry on.
-“Yoroshiku” is the adverb form from “yoroshii”, in which the last “i” is replaced by “ku”.
-In this case, the adverb form of “yoi” and “ii” turns to be “yoku”.
-“Yoroshiku” and “yoku” stand for the concept of “well” or “kindly”.
+After a long explanation of “yoroshii,” do you understand the use of the word?
+Then let’s continue.
+“Yoroshiku” is the adverb form of “yoroshii” with the last “i” replaced by “ku”.
+In this case, the adverb form of “yoi” and “ii” becomes “yoku”.
+“Yoroshiku” and “yoku” stand for the concept of “good” or “kind”.

 • In the restaurant…